wp-plugins/football-pool/readme.txt

 Make sure you name the mo-file right: **football-pool-aa_BB.mo** (where aa_BB is your language code)

 If your language is not shipped with the plugin, you might try the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a>.
 Maybe I forgot to release a new version.

-= I installed the plugin, but there are no matches.
-What happened? = Since version 2.0.0 the plugin does not add the matches on install.
-But it does contain an example match schedule as an exported csv file.
-Go to the Matches admin page and do an import of a schedule file (Bulk change match schedule).

-Versions 1.1.0-1.1.2 contained a bug that on a clean install did not insert the data in the custom tables.
-Users that did an update from the first version did not have this problem.
-The problem was fixed in version 1.1.3.
-If you experience this problem just deactivate the plugin and reinstall it.
-Just updating won't fix it.

 = I installed the plugin, but it does not look like your screenshots. = That's correct.
 The plugin has some basic styling, but it will not change your entire blog.
 You will have to fit the styling to your site yourself.
 Change your theme to overwrite/change the style of the plugin, or use a plugin to add extra custom stylesheets.
 Please don't change the css in the plugin folder; if you update the plugin, all your hard work will be gone.